LiorJerbi/AutoRobots_Ex2_Part2/readme.md

-# QR Code Detection in Video
+# Aruco QR Code Detection in Video

 This project focuses on detecting aruco QR codes in a video, calculating their distance and orientation relative to the camera, and saving the results in a CSV file.
 Additionally, the detected QR codes are annotated in an output video file.